How Many Miles Should I Run A Week? 8 Deciding Factors

 There’s no clear-cut way to answer the question: how many miles should I run a week?
 Rather, it’s a personal decision based on your experience level, fitness, goals, availability, body, and preferences.

-Remember that unless you’re injured, some running is almost always better than no running, so try to get out there and get in whatever miles you can, while respecting the needs and limits of your body.
+Remember that unless you’re injured, some running is almost always better than no running, so try to get out there and run whatever miles you can while respecting your body’s needs and limits.

-Finally, how many miles you should run is fluid, and will likely change depending on your current circumstances.
+Finally, the number of miles you should run is fluid and will likely change depending on your current circumstances.

 If you are looking for a structured training plan to help determine your weekly mileage, check out our very own training plans here: